Photographer Dave Lieske’s Mystery Trip in Southern Saskatchewan

 We dined and chatted at Avenue Restaurant in Regina before settling in at the historic Hotel Saskatchewan that night.

-Day 2: Regina, Wascana Centre, RCMP Heritage Museum, Manitou Beach, Danceland
+Day 2: Regina, Wascana Centre, RCMP Heritage Centre, Manitou Beach, Danceland

 On the second day we ventured into the heart of the capital city, a 930-hectare parkland oasis called Wascana Centre.
 The majestic Saskatchewan Legislative Building is one of many attractions here, all nestled along the shores of Wascana Lake.